 Who is impacted by good faith violations?

-Anyone with an M1 cash account can be impacted by GFVs.
+Anyone with an M1 cash Invest Account can be impacted by GFVs.
 On M1, this includes:

 - Brokerage accounts